Remembering Mr. Hockey, Gordie Howe

-On this date, Feb.
-7, 1965, the Detroit Red Wing’s Gordie Howe became the first player in NHL history to score 100 career goals against every opposing team in the league, during a 6-0 win over the visiting Montreal Canadiens.
+On this date, December 4, 1968, Gordie Howe scored his 700th goal.
+Becoming the 1st member of this very exclusive club.

-In recognition of that accomplishment by the great Mr. Hockey, we are re-running this tremendous tribute that former THW contributor Ross Bonander wrote and was originally published just after Mr. Howe passed away on June 10, 2016.
+In honour of this achievement, we are re-running this tremendous tribute that former THW contributor Ross Bonander wrote and was originally published just after Mr. Howe passed away on June 10, 2016.

 Please enjoy a trip down what is truly ‘Hockey History Lane’.